One of the mysteries of the English language finally explained.

-A metal wire or ribbon with sharp edges or studded with small sharp blades, used as a barrier to deter intruders.
+A metal wire or ribbon with sharp edges or studded with small sharp blades, used as a barrier.

 - ‘The razor wire was reinstated and the gates were locked.’

 - ‘Soldiers put in place barbed wire and razor wire, dug up fields next to the barrier, and widened a water-filled ditch.’

 - ‘Above it, coils of copper wire represent razor wire and tiny pearls serve as handles on the cell doors.’